Condensation/mould (not penetrating damp) isn't always avoidable, but often it is and, unfortunately,

 Seals around baths, showers & sinks: Mould grows on seals because of all the moisture produced in bathrooms, so they need to be wiped clean regularly.
 Again, a mould & mildew removal product will do the job.

-Tip: Don't wipe or scrub at seals vigorously because you may perish the silicone.
+Tip: Don't scrub at seals vigorously because you may perish the silicone.

 Grouting between tiles: Grouting needs soaking in bleach and cleaned down afterwards.
 You should find it comes up sparkling if done well.

 Tip: Don't forget the tiles in the kitchen!

 Limescale in toilets and on taps: Limescale is the hard off-white substance that often forms around the rim of the toilet bowl and on taps.
 This needs to be removed too.